NOVA Region Dashboard

 Key Facts:

-Alexandria and Arlington's foreign born populations have dropped from 2017 or 2018 to 2019.
-These are statistically significant drops.
+• Alexandria and Arlington's foreign born populations have dropped since 2017 or 2018 and have not begun to rebound since the peak of the pandemic, unlike the region overall.